 Whether or not you’re a hunter, you may appreciate this post about my first of two planned bow hunting weekends this month.
 I didn’t harvest an animal, but I have a pretty decent story.
 I always come back with a story, as well as lessons learned—this time three specific lessons to chalk up for next time.

 Lydia, Micah and I are the ones that really dove into this sport (the other teens are sticking with rifle).
 It’s a big commitment.
-Last year we sunk a lot of money into gear, so we had a lot already this year.
-We decided this year to expend our preference point in archery, not rifle, and go hunting in the same Game Management Unit as our rifle season, a GMU that has one of the largest elk herds in the country.
+Last year we sunk a lot of money into gear, and I read a lot about gun maintenance from cleangunguide.com and thought my gun was not fit for hunting this time.
+So, I had decided to come back from the trip and lube my gun.
+Thus, our preference point this year was in archery, not rifle, and we had decided to go hunting in the same Game Management Unit as our rifle season, a GMU that has one of the largest elk herds in the country.
 I missed going hunting here in 2011 when I had a health issue that kept me from hunting that year, but the kids knew the area well.
 We have been planning two trips out: a 2-day excursion opening weekend, plus a 4-day excursion later in the season.
 Lydia bought a bow (she borrowed one last year just to see if she would have interest), and we stocked up on new arrows.

 Forgive me, this may be TMI.
 All this to say: we’re committed, we’re invested, and we’re stoked.
 Back to my story.